Benjamin Banneker

 Biography

-Benjamin Banneker was born on November 9, 1731, in Baltimore County, Maryland, to a free African-American mother and a father who had formerly been enslaved.
-Despite having little to no formal education, Banneker became largely self-taught and developed expertise in mathematics, astronomy, and natural sciences.
-His mixed racial heritage and free status positioned him uniquely in colonial American society, where most people of African descent lived in bondage.
+Benjamin Banneker was born on November 9, 1731, in Baltimore County, Maryland, to a free African-American mother and a father who had once been enslaved.
+Although he had little formal education, Banneker taught himself mathematics, astronomy, and natural sciences.
+His grandmother, Molly Welsh, was an English indentured servant who acquired land and later freed and married Banneker's grandfather, an enslaved African who claimed to be a chief's son.
+This family history made Banneker unique, being born free when most African Americans were not.

 Before Fame